Technologically sound: Incinerator bottom ash (IBA)

 IBA is part of the official technical framework

 With regard to the requirements for incinerator bottom ash in road construction and earthworks, numerous publications must be observed.
-In addition to the R-guidelines, the Technical delivery terms (TL), Additional technical conditions (ZTV) and Technical testing regulations (TP), which apply to all aggregates, special Technical bulletins (M) regarding the material must also be observed.
+In addition to the R-guidelines, the Technical delivery terms (TL), Additional technical conditions (ZTV) and Technical testing regulations (TP), which apply to all aggregates, special Technical bulletins regarding the material must also be observed.

 Technically relevant regulations for IBA of the German Road and Transportation Research Association